ash0x0/obsidian-cs-notes/Companies/Amazon/Behavioral Interview.md

 3. **Skipping ‘Improvement’** – Amazon prizes learning loops.
 4. **Saying ‘we’** – Own your contribution.
 5. **Ignoring contradictions** – Be ready to explain how you balanced, e.g., Frugality vs. Highest Standards.
+## Tips

+- **Start with the customer.** Amazon is customer-obsessed, and it is essential you include the customer, whether internal or external, in your situation.
+Be able to put the customer's viewpoint by starting with the customer working backwards.
+- **Use multiple examples.** We recommend not using the same story or example more than once.
+- **Be detailed and specific.** Don't generalize about several events; give a detailed account of one event when providing examples.
+Share details and provide data to support your reasoning.
+- **I, before we.** This interview is an opportunity for Amazon to learn about what you have owned and accomplished.
+Use words like "I owned" or "I did" and avoid "we did" or "my manager…".
+- **Show how you deal with ambiguity.** Demonstrate that you can handle intentionally vague requirements; change strategies quickly when the approach doesn't work; work through open-ended questions; be adaptable & quick learning.
+- **Leverage notes.** You are allowed to have notes during the interview, but don't become dependent on them.
+Make sure you call it out to the interviewer as well.
+- **Providing prompts and hints.** Interviewers may ask you to consider something you haven’t mentioned or look at something in a new light.
+Take that feedback into consideration as you continue with your interview.
+- **Redirecting and interrupting.** Our interviewers are conducting the interview to learn more about your skills and experiences on specific competencies.
+So, they may redirect and interrupt to help keep the conversation on track or to give you the opportunity to unveil a key criteria they're looking for.